Vampire/command-framework/readme/README_template.md

 Supported Message Frameworks
 ----------------------------

-The following message frameworks are currently supported:
+The following message frameworks are currently supported out of the box:

 * [Javacord](#javacord)
 * [JDA](#jda)

-If you want to have support for an additional, do not hesitate to open a PR or feature request issue.
+If you want to have support for an additional, do not hesitate to open a pull request or feature request issue.